How To Get The Most Out Of Your Paid Search Advertising In 2019

 One important mistake to avoid is thinking that you can be lazy when using PPC.
 You still need to make sure that your ad is the best response to the customer’s search query and highly relevant.
 The advancements in PPC have been centered around user experience.
 Search engines want to make sure that the ads being served on their platforms are the most relevant and useful to their users, and you should too.
 If it’s not, your competitors who use intent marketing more effectively will most likely get the customer’s click, and resulting sale, over you.

 One of the best ways to ensure your search ad is the most relevant to the user is to use something called dynamic keyword insertion.
 In the most basic cases, dynamic keyword insertion automatically inserts the keyword a user searches for directly into your ad, making it look extremely relevant.
-This is a feature available on both Google and Bing Ads.
+This is a feature available on both Google and Bing PPC ads management.

 The reason this is so important in 2019 is because Google and Bing do a good job of self-regulating relevance.
 They do so by using machine learning to assigned Quality Scores for ads.
 Quality Score is a ranking between 1 and 10 that determines if your ad is shown to the user, how much you will have to pay per click, and how high in the search results page your advertisement will show versus your competitors, based on the quality score.
 The more relevant your keyword is to a user’s search, the more relevant your ad is to that search.
 The relevance of your ad to the landing page is another major factor in determining your score.

 It’s incredibly important to focus on relevance between keyword, ad, and landing page to keep your paid search efforts effective and to ensure a high ROI.